zama-ai/bounty-matrix-inversion/README.md

 ### How to set QFloats for the algorithm
 - QFloats are created with 3 custom parameters:
-	- `qf_base`: The base (base 2 is binary).
+	- `qfloat_base`: The base (base 2 is binary).
-	- `qf_len`: The total length of the integer array.
+	- `qfloat_len`: The total length of the integer array.
 The greater it is, the more precise the qfloats get.
-	- `qf_ints`: The length of the integer part of the float.
+	- `qfloat_ints`: The length of the integer part of the float.
 The greater it is, the higher the **QFloat** can go.
-- The `qf_base` needs to be 2 for the current version of concrete-python (2.1.0), because there is currently a bug preventing the use of higher bases.
+- The `qfloat_base` needs to be 2 for the current version of concrete-python (2.1.0), because there is currently a bug preventing the use of higher bases.
 Higher bases would reduce greatly the size of the array for a similar precision, so that the compilation and running times are expected to diminish, while the encryption time is expected to increase.
 - Any desired precision can be obtained if setting the QFloats with more precision (longer length), but the computation will be significantly slower.

 ### Further notice
-- Running the computations in pure python can be useful to assess the correcteness of the output, see `qf_invert.py` in the test main part.
+- Running the computations in pure python can be useful to assess the correcteness of the output, see `qfloat_matrix_inversion.py` in the test main part.
 - The inversion algorithm could be optimized to be faster for the specific task of inverting matrices of floats in range ~0-100, but it was kept more general here.